asolbas/AD-CogNet/README.md

 ## Data

 For this work, the demographical and neuropsychological data from the Alzheimer's Disease Neuroimaging Initiative (ADNI) was employed.
 These datasets are available at the [ADNI website](https://adni.loni.usc.edu/) upon formal request.
+A complete listing of ADNI investigators can be found in the following [link](http://adni.loni.usc.edu/wp-content/uploads/how_to_apply/ADNI_Acknowledgement_List.pdf).

 ![plot](./Figures/EDA_Dashboard.png)